 The Virtual Dementia Tour is a scientifically proven method of training designed to build sensitivity and awareness in individuals caring for those with dementia.
 The VDT combines scholarly resources with a simulation tool kit that enables caregivers to experience for themselves the physical and mental challenges facing those with dementia and Alzheimer’s disease.
-More than 500,000 people in 14 countries have experienced The Virtual Dementia Tour which is now available in five languages.
+An estimated 2 million people in 17 countries have experienced The Virtual Dementia Tour which is now available in five languages.

 Beville is well known as a seminar leader and keynote speaker in the field of geriatrics.
 The recipient of local, state and national awards she has been recognized by several organizations, including being named an Outstanding Southerner of the Year by Southern Living magazine; a Phenomenal Woman of North Fulton by the American Business Woman’s Association; a recipient of the WXIA 11Alive Community Service Award for her work with residents of eldercare communities; a recipient of the Distinguished Service Award from LeadingAge Georgia for her contributions to the field of aging; a recipient of the TBS Pathfinder Award for Volunteer Pioneers; a recipient of the Top 100 Volvo Heroes Award; a recipient of Harlequin’s More Than Words Award for her work with residents of eldercare communities; and, a recipient of the L’Oreal Paris Woman of Worth Award.